AKWA IBOM, Valtetsiou 35

 Entrance on the pedestrian street through the black door to the right of cafe (Xartes)

-Wednesday to Friday eleven a.m. – six p.m. and by appointment during exhibitions
+Wednesday four – eight p.m., Saturday two – six p.m. and by appointment during exhibitions

 For more information contact:

 Maxwell Simmer (digital)

 AKWA IBOM is a non-profit exhibition space (est. 2019) conceived in the logic of a book, wanting to explore the extended lifespan of exhibitions by focusing on alternative methods of photographic documentation and mediation through text.